INSTANT POT KOREAN BBQ COUNTRY STYLE RIBS

-These fall-off-the-bone Instant Pot Korean BBQ Country Style Ribs are easy to make and it's a whole meal (including rice) made at the same time in one pot.
+These fall-off-the-bone Instant Pot Korean BBQ Country Style Ribs are easy to make and it's a whole meal (including rice) made in one pot!

 Prep Time10 mins